Attendance Policy

 • All absences from school are expected to be explained by a record on Compass.

-• As a student of TC, all VET and VM students, even if off-site for learning, are expected to attend all scheduled classes, excursions to achieve the requisite 80% attendance level needed for a successful outcome
+• As a student of TC, all VET students, even if off-site for learning, are expected to attend all scheduled classes and excursions to achieve the requisite 80% attendance level needed for a successful outcome

-• At VCE, VET and VM level attendance is a requirement for satisfactory completion of an outcome or unit.
-This level of attendance is currently set at 80%.
+• At VCE and VET level attendance is a requirement for satisfactory completion of an outcome or unit.
+This level of attendance is set at 80%.
 Ongoing absences for any reason be it medical, authorised or unauthorised may result in a student being unable to satisfactorily complete a unit.

 • Students attending sport and excursions for other subject areas must ensure that they inform the class teacher one week before a SAC that there is a clash of the two events.
 Where the SAC is external to the school and so can’t be rescheduled, the student is required to attend the SAC activity rather than the alternative activity.